google/WebFundamentals/src/content/en/shows/designer-vs-developer/podcast/DVDS3E04-creative-ways-of-prototyping.md

 the two, providing take aways, solutions to workflows, tools and discussions on everyday struggles.

-Mustafa speaks to Brendan Kearns, a Sr. Interaction Designer at Google, about creative ways to prototype and how using scenario based design can help you sculpt great user experiences.
+Mustafa speaks to Brendan Kearns, a Senior Interaction Designer at Google, about creative ways to prototype and how using scenario-based design can help you sculpt great user experiences.

 <img